Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Dominance.md

 > [!example] A rooster with white and black alleles exhibiting both colours

-> [!example] Codominance of A and B alleles makes blood type AB.
+> [!example] Codominance of $I^A$ and $I^B$ alleles makes blood type AB.

+## Type of chromosome

+Autosomal dominance: dominance of an allele on an *autosome* Sex / X / Y-linked dominance: dominance of an allele on a *sex chromosome*

+Sex-linked recessive disorders affect more males than females